hanishsairohit/case_studies/README.md

 # case_studies

-Above are the case studies I had worked while pursuing an online course in ML.
+This repo has all the assignments I have done for the course appliesaicourse.com

 Please look at the top left corner in pdf files for the exact date of my work.